PROFESSIONAL DEER FENCE ROLLS

 Introduction: Polypropylene, Metal Hexagrid, and Welded Wire Fence Rolls

 We offer two leading kinds of deer fencing: polypropylene fencing, which is the more traditional “invisible” deer fencing used today and metal hexagrid deer fencing, which is stronger, longer-lasting, less visible, and more elegant, but also more expensive.
 In addition we offer black welded wire fencing.
 This is even stronger than our metal hexagrid fencing; but being considerably more visible and less able to cope with grade changes, it is used mostly for dog fences, swimming pool fences, and elk fences.
 If you are interested in any of these, click on the appropriate link to find out more.

-Metal hexagrid deer fencing is essentially sturdy 20-gauge chicken-wire with a 1-inch mesh that has been galvanized and has received a UV-resistant black pvc coating that adds to its life and reduces its visibility.
-(People installing swimming pools in Connecticut and New York should know that this product also meets the building code requirements for pool fence in those states.)
+Our metal hexagrid deer fencing is essentially sturdy 20-gauge chicken-wire with a 1-inch mesh, galvanized and coated with a UV-resistant black pvc that adds to its life and reduces its visibility.
+(People installing swimming pools should know that this product meets the building code requirements for pool fencing in most places.*)

 This is the perfect fence to end all deer penetrations.
 Less visible, longer lasting, and a great deal stronger than polypropylene deer fencing, its lower reaches are invulnerable to woodchucks, rabbits, and deer; it can take repeated deer blows to its mid-section; and, should jumping occur, it can be augmented with a standard accessory that ends the jumping problem (see Deer Fence Installation: Anti-Jumping Insurance and products: item 15-04).
 The expected life of metal hex is 20-plus years.
 A deer fence expert we work with who installs metal hexagrid fencing in our area tells us that customers are not just satisfied with its appearance and effectiveness, they are delighted.